abbbi/nullfsvfs/README.md

 ### ACL

-It is possible to set POSIX ACL attributes via `setfacl` so it appears the filesystem supports them, but of course they are not saved.
+It is possible to set POSIX ACL attributes via `setfacl` so it appears the filesystem supports them, they are not saved.

 ### usecases